 Diwali’s almost here, and so is the gifting season.
 Pick from our list of practical options that’ll make for wonderful gifts for any traveller.

 The festive season always presents a good excuse for a guilt-free indulgence in sweets and chocolates so what better time to share the love (and the calories) than Diwali!
 Gift hampers come in numerous varieties.
 Sweet and savoury snacks with some traditional diyas and incense sticks, fireworks and some bubbly to top it all—you can customise a hamper and gift your loved ones something they will truly relish.
+For the health-conscious ones, try special Diwali gift packs of chocolate bars by Mason & Co.

 Top tip: For travel enthusiasts, create a hamper with mini toiletries, a Swiss knife, travel books, maps etc.